Corporate Governance

 Supervisory Board

 Coolblue’s Supervisory Board is a group of experienced entrepreneurs and investors.
 They form an independent body that supervises Coolblue’s policies and daily order of business.
 They also serve as a friendly yet critical sounding board to the Management Board.
 The Supervisory Board and each of its members are committed to Coolblue’s interests, its customers, and all other parties involved.
-Currently, our Supervisory Board consists of 5 members, each with their own background, experience, and expertise relating to different aspects and activities of Coolblue.
+The Supervisory Board currently consists of 4 members, each with their own background, experience, and expertise relating to different aspects and activities of Coolblue.
+A new member of the supervisory board will be appointed early 2026.

 Jaap van Wiechen

-Jaap van Wiechen (50) is a member of the Executive Board of HAL Holding N.V. and serves as a member of the Supervisory Board of Boskalis and SBM Offshore.
+Jaap van Wiechen (53) is the Chairman of the Executive Board HAL Holding N.V. and serves as a member of the Supervisory Board of Boskalis.
 Jaap acts as chairman of the Supervisory Board and is a member of the Audit Committee.

 Maurine Alma